steenk/key-value-pointer/README.md

 ```
 ## insert

 The __insert__ method is technically the same as the __replace__ method, but is there for semantic reasons.
-It is not supposed to replace anything.
+An insert is not supposed to replace anything.

 ## remove